 As noted above, Florida law broadly defines what reckless driving is.
 Anyone who drives any vehicle in willful or wanton disregard for the safety of persons or property is guilty of reckless driving.
 Basically, this means that any motorist who drives a way that increases the risk of injury or death for others on the road could face a reckless driving charge.

 However, negligent driving that causes such risks does not qualify as reckless driving.
-In order to be charged with reckless driving, a driver must have acted willfully or wantonly.
+In order to be charged with this offense, a driver must have acted willfully or wantonly.
 Willfully means the driver intentionally, purposefully, or knowingly endangered others on the road.
 Wantonly means that the driver intentionally ignored the consequences of their dangerous driving.
+Some examples of this offense include:

 - Excessive speeding